0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 #### MISP

-I do use MISP in order to have a bunch of information that reported by others security folk or intelligence agencies, these information really help me to gain pivoting point, These information ingested from multile data feed such as: Threat Fox, URLHaus, and other different sources -> so I don't have to use each of those API to ingest manually myself
+I do use MISP in order to have a bunch of information that reported by others security folk or intelligence agencies, these information really help me to gain pivoting point,

-Here are some of my queries that I use to extract information for every day triage and analyzed.
+These information ingested from multile data feed such as: Threat Fox, URLHaus, and other different sources -> so I don't have to use each of those API to ingest manually myself.

 #### Others